Reduce Fertiliser Costs and Utilise What you’ve Got…

 Slurry tankers and drag hose systems fitted with low pressure applicators like a RainWaveTM have reduced volitisation and wind drift compared with most irrigators, and they also allow for better control over where the effluent is spread.
 This means more of the effluent is making it to the ground for nutrient absorption, and you’re able to spread into irregular shaped paddocks and closer to waterways than the typical irrigation system would allow.

-Utilise your feed
+Utilise your feed and reduce fertiliser costs

 If you’re needing to buy feed for your cows, this can add to the nutrient value of the effluent produced.
 Rather than nutrients solely being recycled from grass to cow, any additional feed will be providing beneficial outside nutrients back into the system.
+This all works towards reducing yoru fertiliser costs.

 More Blogs